elotroalex/record/_chapters/03-assimilate.md

 [^8]: \[Dumb and fallow land.
 I’m talking about ours.
 And my ear reckons the chilling silence of Man in the Caribbean.
 Europe.
 Africa.
 Asia.
 I hear the cry of steel, the battle drums in the bush, the temple prayers among the Banyan trees.
 And I know it is Man who speaks.
 Hitherto and forever, and I listen.
 But here the monstrous atrophy of the voice, the secular decrepitude, the prodigious mutism.
 No city.
 No art.
 No poetry.
 No civilization, the true one, I mean that projection of Man onto the world; the modeling of the world by Man; the stamp of Man’s figure on the universe.\]

 [^9]: \[Only we can express that which makes us unique.
 If we strive to be more than mere spectators of the human adventure, if we believe that we must make a personal offering simply to participate in a true humanity, if we are convinced that it is not to comprehend, but to make what really matters, we know what is our task, and what way leads to its realization.\]

+[^n1]: A most provocative thesis of the performance of authenticity through the voice in Césaire's work can be found in the first two chapters of Noland, Carrie. *Voices of Négritude in Modernist Print."
+Columbia University Press.
+2015

 [^10]: \[But in doing so, my heart, preserve me from all hate/do not turn me into the hateful man for whom/I have nothing but hate.\]